How to re:Invent, Episode 4 - Packing and Survival Tricks

 Final Words

-This was the fourth and final episode in “How to re:Invent.”
-I hope this guide helps you prepare, pack smart, and truly enjoy the week.
+This was the fourth episode in “How to re:Invent.”
+I hope it helps you prepare, pack smart, and truly enjoy the week.
+There's still more to come, including security now that re:Inforce joins re:Invent, and what to do once you get home.

 See you all in Vegas!
 Send me a message on LinkedIn if you’d like to meet up!